mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 I do most of my testing for work against a Dell Optiplex 7040.
 It was the only bare-metal machine I had available that I could blow away, so I tried on that.

-Everything worked exactly like in "NixOS for the Impatient."
-The install took about 10 minutes from start to finish.
+Everything worked exactly like in ["NixOS for the Impatient."](https://borretti.me/article/nixos-for-the-impatient) The install took about 10 minutes from start to finish.
 Seven minutes was just copying files.
-I skipped encryption since this is just a test device and I wanted to eliminate a password-entry step on every reboot.
+I skipped encryption since this is just a test device, and I wanted to eliminate a password-entry step on every reboot.

 {{<video src="nixos-full-install.mp4" max-width="800px" caption="Installing NixOS on a Dell Optiplex 7040 (I sped up the file copy portion)">}}